-I first became aware of my breath twenty years ago, when I began a rather strenuous 6am daily ritual of Ashtanga Yoga Mysore style.
-It was all the rage and I wanted to look and feel just like the very vocal and famous early adopters at the time, such as Sting and Madonna.
-On the external and less positive side, it was about pushing my body to the limits, which I later learned was not such a good idea.
-But on the plus side, the more internal benefits were ground-breaking for me.
-Learning for the first time how to observe, move, slow and speed up my breath was a revelation and something I’d never considered doing before.
+I first became aware of my breath in my twenties, when I began a rather strenuous 6am daily ritual of Ashtanga Yoga Mysore style.
+It was all the rage and rather amusingly as I look back now, I wanted to look and feel just like the very vocal and famous early adopters of the time, Sting and Madonna.
+Yet it was all about pushing my body to the limits and a few years later, with several injuries under my belt, I learned that this was not such a good idea after all.
+But on the plus side, there were incredible internal benefits, which were ground-breaking for me.
+Learning for the first time how to observe, move, slow and speed up my breath was a revelation and something I’d never considered before.
 Noticing the effect it had on my stress levels, my immunity and my ability to be present in any given moment, was a revelation.

 Fast forward five years and reading an article one day in the Sunday Times Style magazine about the transformative power of the breath, I was immediately fascinated by the potential of Conscious Connected Breath.
 Unlike the Pranayama I’d practised with yoga, this felt gentler, deeper and more, well, conscious.
 I booked a place on a retreat in Lanzarote and spent five glorious days exploring not just the landscape and my place in the world, but gradually noticing that something was changing, shifting and evolving in me when I began to breathe - I mean truly breathe.
 It sounds cliché, but there really was a feeling of returning to myself.
 It appeared first in my diminishing stress levels and my growing ability to observe rather than fall into my emotions.
 And then in a matter of weeks I noticed my dramatically improved circulation.
 I’ve suffered most of my adult life with Raynaud’s disease in my hands and once I began a regular Conscious Connected Breath practice, it completely disappeared and has never returned.